reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,944|4,002|0.93|96.6%|3.4%|

  The Kappa value is 0.93.
-This indicates that there is a very good agreement between the model and the results.
+This indicates that there is a perfect agreement between the model and the results.
 The Corner.rf2 accuracy rate was a little bit less accurate than the Corner.rf accuracy.

  <img width="675" alt="image" src="https://user-images.githubusercontent.com/79723505/109395175-80d9ef00-78d7-11eb-95aa-70871eb88536.png">